 In today’s uncertain world, digital transformation is no longer an option for organizations that want to flourish—it’s a necessity.
-According to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner, those surveyed estimate that the ROI for machine learning projects will grow from 4.4 times today to 6.7 times in the next 2-3 years.
+According to Accelerate Your Data-Driven Transformation, a commissioned study conducted by Forrester Consulting on behalf of RapidMiner, those surveyed estimate that the ROI for machine learning projects will grow from 4.4 times today to 6.7 times in the next 2-3 years.
 When done successfully, businesses gain a serious competitive advantage, increase productivity, and find ways to become more effective and efficient than ever before.
 On the other hand, those that overlook the need for digital transformations will fall behind their competitors.

 A key step on the path to digitization is discovering ways to leverage the power of artificial intelligence and machine learning.
 Oftentimes, the hardest part about executing on AI is simply knowing where to start.